The Declaration of Interdependence

-- Community.
+Community.
 That land is a community is the basic principle of ecology.
 So it has been for eons.
 Today all humankind is tied together in a single garment of destiny; whatever affects one community directly affects all indirectly.
-We honor the prophecies of Aldo Leopold and Martin Luther King, Jr. We commit to enhance community, ecological and cultural as one indivisible unit, through each of our design actions.
+We honor the prophecies of Aldo Leopold and Martin Luther King, Jr. We commit to enhance both ecological and cultural community as one indivisible unit through each of our design actions.

-- Transactive Language.
-An ecological democracy demands a new civic language to elevate discourse, to allow citizens and designers to work together, and to enable the citizenry to make decisions informed by the ecological science and native wisdom.
-This language will be as lofty as life-affirming symbiosis and civic duty, as provocative as proactive coastal retreat and living smaller, as explicit as the quarter-mile radius and scare distance.
+Transactive language.
+An ecological democracy demands a new civic language to elevate discourse, to allow citizens and designers to work together, and to enable the citizenry to make decisions informed by ecological science and native wisdom.
+This language will be as lofty as life-affirming symbiosis and civic duty, as provocative as proactive coastal retreat and living smaller, as explicit as the quarter-mile radius as the limit for pedestrian trips and the scare distance for birds at rest.
 We pledge to create this language.

-- Nature.
+Nature.
 The natural landscape speaks in ways older than words, telling us all we need to know to survive, filling us with every sensual pleasure we need to thrive.
 Nature is the door to ecological understanding, the former experienced, the latter abstracted into principles of proper action.
 Even those unconcerned about the crises we face love nature.
-Our skills are essential in providing nature to create a broad-based constituency for dramatic ecological action.
+Our skills are essential to create a broad-based constituency for dramatic ecological action.
 We will not stand silent to witness the last child in the woods.
-We will make nature accessible to every child in everyday life so that every child has an equal opportunity to be eaten by a mountain lion; to watch a swallowtail emerge from its chrysalis; to skip rocks on flat water; to build imaginary cities from mud.
-Such experiences birth the constituency for ecological democracy.
+We will make nature accessible to every child in everyday life so that each one has an equal opportunity to be eaten by a mountain lion; to watch a swallowtail emerge from its chrysalis; to skip rocks on flat water; and to build imaginary cities from mud.
+Such experiences give birth to a constituency for ecological democracy.

-- Myths.
+Myths.
 Long-held American myths must be debunked.
-These include, but are not limited to, the legal misconception that corporations are people with the rights of individual citizens but with few of their responsibilities; that corporate money is entitled to buy and sell our democracy and destroy our environment; that land is foremost real estate, not a community; that beauty is an elite domain, defined by professionals, a status object to be sought by others; that the landscape is flat or safely made so; that technology can solve everything.
+These include, but are not limited to: the legal misconception that corporations are people with the rights of individual citizens but with few of their responsibilities; that corporate money is entitled to buy and sell our democracy and destroy our environment; that land is foremost real estate, not a community; that beauty is an elite domain, defined by professionals—a status object to be sought by others; that the landscape is flat or safely made so; and that technology can solve everything.
 We commit to slaying these misconceptions and never contributing to them.

-- Capital.
-Virtual capital invested by the push of a single key on a laptop invariably maximizes short-term profits by disrupting ecosystems and cultures in distant places: out of sight, out of mind.
+Capital.
+Virtual capital invested by the push of a single key on a laptop invariably maximizes short-term profits by disrupting ecosystems and cultures in distant places—out of sight, out of mind.
 Global economies consistently ignore the value of natural systems.
-We commit not to be party to this; rather we will help develop place-based capital and work for place-devoted clients, responsible to the communities in which their capital is invested.
-This requires more long-term regional practice and less short-term consultancies spread thin around the world.
+We commit that we will not be party to this; rather, we will help develop place-based capital and work for place-devoted clients, responsible to the communities in which their capital is invested.
+This requires more long-term regional practice and fewer short-term consultancies spread thin around the world.

-These are landscape architecture’s actions for interdependence.
+These are landscape architects’ actions for interdependence.
 Through these, we enter a gate from which we lead our society along the pathway to life, liberty, and the pursuit of sustained happiness.